casuis/Exam_rank_04/README.md

 Do not leak file descriptors!
 ```

-_Don't forget to test your code with valgrind as with:_
+_Don't forget to test your code with valgrind, such as:_

 ```
 >$ valgrind ./a.out "/usr/bin/ls" "-lRa" "|" "/usr/bin/grep" .